 We’ll start simply with the subscription period, which is essentially the length of time that a customer commits to subscribing to your service.
 Many services operate on a monthly subscription period, meaning that customers are paying a monthly fee to access the service and can cancel at any time—think Netflix or your gym membership.

 Some services have annual subscription periods.
 In this case, customers are paying to get access to the service for a year, and can then renew at the end of the year.
 Magazines and enterprise software offerings often have annual subscription periods.
 In this article, I’ll be focusing on forecasting sales for a monthly subscription service.
 I’ll dig into annual subscriptions and other subscription lengths in a future post.

 New subscribers is also a fairly basic concept.
 This is simply the number of new customers that you sign up for your service in a given month.

 Cancellations are exactly what it sounds like—these are the customers that choose to cancel your service each month.

-Finally Churn, which is the ultimate number that any company with a subscription business model must pay very close attention to.
-Churn is the rate at which customers are canceling and leaving your service.
+Finally churn, which is the ultimate number that any company with a subscription business model must pay very close attention to.
+Churn is the percentage of customers that cancel and leave your service during the month.
 Low churn equals happy customers, while high churn means that users are canceling quickly and not subscribing to your service for a very long time.

 You calculate churn by taking the number of customers who cancel during a month and divide by the number of customers you had at the beginning of the month: